 The only thing is that you need to understand these security measures are not bulletproof.
 Further, the protection you get depends on the identity theft protection company you choose to use.

 Choosing an Identity Theft Protection Service

 Do not think about the cost of this service, though.
 It all comes down to how effective the protection will be for you.
-LifeLock, and many other service providers, have profitably established themselves for being able to monitor many aspects of your identity.

 You might want to consider KeepmyID’s identity theft protection service.
 It does everything the other companies offer, and more.
 Anyone that’s interested can read our review of KeepmyID here.